 Dear CHSL Aspirants!

-The Staff Selection Commission recently released a calendar for 2017 Exam.
+The Staff Selection Commission has released a calendar for 2017 Exam.
 According to the schedule, SSC CHSL Tier II Exam 2017 will be conducted on 8th July 2018.
 The Tier II exam is also known as the Descriptive Paper.

 Those who clear Tier 2 Paper will have to appear for Tier 3 Exam that is Typing Test or Skill Test.
 To qualify the written procedure of SSC CHSL 2017, you must clear the Descriptive Paper (SSC CHSL Tier II).